HuiHan1053/HFD/README.md

 # HFD
-We will release the source code upon acceptance.
+We'll soon update the code and data.